-The plant takes conservation measures through meticulous efforts to efficiently use energy, including the minimization of steam used in drying rubber.
-Due to concerns in fiscal 2012, as in the previous year, concerning electric power shortages during the summer months, the Takaoka Plant leveled-out electricity consumption by shifting the operation of high electricity usage equipment to earlier, off-peak hours.
-The plant plans to enhance energy efficiency even further by involving all employees in conservation efforts.
+The plant has taken measures to conserve energy by means of energy-conserving, high-efficiency boilers, which began operation in December 2013.
+The Takaoka Plant also leveled-out electricity consumption in fiscal 2013 by shifting the operation of high electricity usage equipment to off-peak hours in the morning.
+The plant plans to enhance energy-conservation even further by involving all employees in conservation efforts.